Pausanias Analysis

 English Translation

-On the right side of the temple of Hera stands the statue of a wrestler named Symmachos, son of Aischylos, an Eleian by birth.
-Beside him is Neolaidas son of Proxenos, from Pheneos in Arcadia, who won a victory in boxing among boys.
+On the right side of the temple of Hera stands the statue of a wrestler named Symmachus, son of Aeschylus, an Eleian by birth.
+Beside him is Neolaidas son of Proxenos, from Pheneus in Arcadia, who won a victory in boxing among boys.
 Next to him stands Archedamos son of Xenias, another Eleian, who likewise overcame boy wrestlers.
-All of these aforementioned statues were crafted by Alypos of Sikyon, a pupil of Naukydes the Argive.
+All of these aforementioned statues were crafted by Alypos of Sicyon, a pupil of Naucydes the Argive.

 Proper Nouns